xkill/multiav/README.md

 ```

 Here we're creating a CMultiAV object without specifying the
-configuration file (by default "config.cfg").
+configuration file (by default "engines.cfg").
 We can specify it by
 passing the path to the *.cfg file to the constructor of the Python
 object: